ghurault/python-analysis-template/README.md

 > I can set up the environment differently depending on the project.
 > The irrelevant sections can be deleted when using the template.

+tldr, the steps to set up the development environment are

+1. Set up a virtual environment (venv, conda, Docker, etc.).
+2. Install dependencies: `pip install -r requirements.txt`.
+3. Install the local package: `pip install -e .[dev]`.

+This steps are automated, for example when using the [`setup_venv.sh`](scripts/setup_venv.sh) script or when using a VS Code Dev Container (see below).

 ### Requirements

-> The following does not apply when managing requirements with conda, see the section below.

 The requirements are specified in the following files:

-- [`requirements.in`](requirements.in) to specify direct dependencies.
+- [`pyproject.toml`](pyproject.toml) to store the direct dependencies of the `src` package and development dependencies (e.g. for the analysis).
 - [`requirements.txt`](requirements.txt) to pin the dependencies (direct and indirect).
   This is the file used to recreate the environment from scratch using `pip install -r requirements.txt`.
-- [`pyproject.toml`](pyproject.toml) to store the direct dependencies of the `src` package.

 The [`requirements.txt`](requirements.txt) file should not be updated manually.
 Instead, I use `pip-compile` from [pip-tools](https://pip-tools.readthedocs.io/en/latest/) to generate `requirements.txt`.

+NB1: the [`requirements.txt`](requirements.txt) file does not include the local package (`src`), hence the two-steps process of installing dependencies.

+NB2: When using a conda environment, the dependencies are pinned in an `environment.yml` file instead, see below.

 #### Initial setup

 1. Start with an empty `requirements.txt`.
 2. Install pip-tools with `pip install pip-tools`.
-3. Compile requirements with `pip-compile` to generate a `requirements.txt` file.
+3. Compile requirements with `pip-compile --extra=dev` to generate a `requirements.txt` file.
 4. Install requirements with `pip-sync` (or `pip install -r requirements.txt`).
+5. Install the local package: `pip install -e .[dev]`.

 NB: the advantage of using `pip-sync` over `pip install -r requirements.txt` is that `pip-sync` will make sure the environment matches `requirements.txt`, i.e. removing packages in the environment but not in `requirements.txt`, if required.
+However, the resulting not environment will not include the local package.

 #### Update the environment

 - To upgrade packages, run `pip-compile --upgrade`.
-- To add new packages, add packages in `requirements.in` and then compile requirements with `pip-compile`.
+- To add new packages, add packages in `requirements.in` and then compile requirements with `pip-compile --extra=dev`.

 Then, the environment can be updated with `pip-sync`.

 ### venv setup

-Run `scripts/setup_venv.sh` to setup a Python virtual environment with [venv](https://docs.python.org/3/library/venv.html) and install packages in `requirements.txt`.
+Run `scripts/setup_venv.sh` (or `make venv`) to setup a Python virtual environment with [venv](https://docs.python.org/3/library/venv.html), install dependencies in `requirements.txt` and the local package.
 By default, the environment is called `.venv` and is created using the default Python interpreter in the current directory.

 ### Conda setup